-Chili can be a surprisingly contentious subject; so many cooks insist there’s a “right” way to make it, and every other way is dead wrong.
+Chili can be a surprisingly contentious subject (even when you don’t even mention canned chili); so many cooks insist there’s a “right” way to make it, and every other way is dead wrong.
 Even those who stay out of the fight likely have their own personal idea of perfection.
 Most probably have one or two secret ingredients they deem essential to the dish.
 Some aren’t too surprising—chocolate, liquid smoke—while others might raise eyebrows (fish sauce, bourbon).

 This cool weather classic is certainly eminently tweakable and open to experimentation, which is why you can easily end up with an ingredients list running to the dozens of items, with a pinch of this here, a soupçon of that there.
 But that’s okay, as long as you remember to write down all the things you’re adding so you can replicate the results next time.